mohjaiswal/SQLAlchemy-Lab/README.md

 ## Note

 This work is a blend of technical skill and industry insight, aiming to bridge the gap between data and decision-making.
 While educational, it embodies the analytical rigor demanded by today's data landscapes.
+I would specially like to thank Juan Valencia Saravia (SQL Bootcamp Facilitator) and TRSM for the SQL Bootcampt facilitated by Toronto Metropolitan University.

 ---